-6 Measuring progress and success - Key performance indicators
+7 Measuring progress and success - Key performance indicators

-Measuring the performance of the engagement and communication activities will be done on a quarterly basis and formally reported in relevant deliverables.
-The results will be of particular interest to D2.6, which is the follow-up version of the current deliverable.
-It is expected to be finalised one year after D2.1 which provides one year of carefully analysing the outputs of the current strategy.
-The following impact indicators will be measured and adjusted in case necessary:
+Measuring the performance of the engagement and communication activities is done on a quarterly basis and formally reported in relevant deliverables.
+The following impact indicators are measured and adjusted in case necessary:

-- Number of visitors and clicks on the webpages (and other relevant web statistics) - Number of events organised and the number of attendances - Number of external events attended and the number of attendances for the EGI-ACE specific sessions - Number of entries in the internal dissemination tracking overview on Confluence - Number of joint collaborations organised/initiated - Number of submissions call for use cases (including referral statistics) - Social media statistics (shares, retweets, comments and more) - Number of (communication) materials shared by other projects, peer initiatives etc. - Number of printed materials collected by audiences during physical events
+- Number of visitors and clicks on the webpages (and other relevant web statistics). - Number of events organised and the number of attendances. - Number of external events attended and the number of attendances for the EGI-ACE specific sessions. - Number of entries in the internal dissemination tracking overview on Confluence. - Number of joint collaborations organised/initiated. - Number of submissions call for use cases (including referral statistics). - Social media statistics (shares, retweets, comments and more). - Number of (communication) materials shared by other projects, peer initiatives etc. - Number of printed materials collected by audiences during physical events.

-Other important metrics will be gathered by work packages 3 until 7, which will be continuously shared in the monthly Service Delivery Support team meetings and on Confluence.
-This information will be important for the communication and engagement tasks to gather, as it may influence the efforts.
+Other important metrics are gathered by work packages 3 until 7, which are continuously shared in the monthly Service Delivery Support team meetings and on Confluence.
+This information is important for the communication and engagement tasks to gather, as it may influence the efforts.
 The most important metrics to monitor are:

-- Number of services onboarded
+- Number of services onboarded.

-- Number of papers/journals EGI-ACE is acknowledged
+- Number of papers/journals EGI-ACE is acknowledged.

-- Number of new users of EGI-ACE services
+- Number of new users of EGI-ACE services.

-- Number of use cases adopted
+- Number of use cases adopted.

-7 Conclusions
+8 Conclusions